SkimJazz/CA_T1A3_terminal-app-1/readme.md

 - **Graphical User Interface (GUI):** using Tkinter.

+- **Phonics** functionality that will allow the user to guess the word by spelling it out phonetically.

 - **Clear screen:** functionality that refreshes the ASCII art after each guess.

 - **Save game:** functionality that saves the game state to a file.